-The legal and statutory requirements for meetings of Council, committees, subcommittees and community boards are spelt out in the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987.
+The legal and statutory requirements for meetings of Council, Committees and Community Boards are spelt out in the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987.
+Staff will ensure that these requirements are met.